-As part of this process, SONI has consulted upon a plan and submitted a draft TDPNI to the UR for consideration.
+SONI has now consulted upon the Draft TDPNI 2019-28 plan and submitted a new draft TDPNI to the UR for consideration.
 The UR has prepared this consultation paper calling for comment on the TDPNI.

 UR welcomes comments on all aspects of SONI's draft TDPNI.
 Commentary is also sought on the associated supporting documents.